 - Review our Golf Academy Code with your child.
 This is their first step to becoming a golfer.
-The sooner they take it, the better.
+The sooner they take it this step, the better.

 - Download the Google Chat app.
 That’s how Golf Squad members communicate and stay connected.

 - Join our monthly Golf Talks chat sessions.
 We get together with parents and others on the second Wednesday of every month to talk golf.
 It’s a great way to stay informed about the program, meet other parents, and share ideas.
 Check the calendar for the next session.

 - Get engaged.
-Parents can learn to play golf too.
+We invite parents to learn to play golf too.
 Play golf in the yard.
 Play golf at the park.
 Play golf with your child at the golf course.
 Just play golf with them.

-- If you don’t know anything about golf, here are a couple of videos to watch.
+- If you don’t know anything about golf, here are a couple of videos to get you started.
 Here’s one about golf basics.
 Here’s another one with a bit more detail.
 You don’t need to know it all.
 You don’t really need to know any of it.
 But, if you just start asking golf questions and using golf language, it will help your child pick up the game.